-- 1. Key issues in Law and Economics and how they interrelate; - 2.
-A range of research methodologies sufficient to formulate appropriate and relevant research questions and conduct independent research in law and economics; - 3.
-A select range of options to broaden understanding of the operation of law and economics at an advanced level; - 4.
-Appropriate contextual background to understand the interplay between law and economics.
+- 1. Key issues in law and economics and how they interrelate: - 2.
+A range of research methodologies sufficient to formulate appropriate and relevant research questions and conduct independent research in law; - 3.
+A select range of options to broaden understanding of the operation of law at an advanced level; - 4.
+Appropriate contextual background to understand the substantive law.